Last updated: ET

 The Public Health Agency of Canada has issued a Travel Health Notice for the Global Update: Zika virus infection recommending that Canadians practice special health precautions while travelling in affected countries.
 Pregnant women and those considering becoming pregnant should avoid travel to Anguilla.
 See Health for more information.

-Exercise common sense and normal security precautions as petty crime and drug-related crime do occur.
-Victims of robbery may suffer injuries if they resist.
+Exercise common sense and normal security precautions, as petty crime and drug-related crime do occur.
+Victims of robbery may be physically assaulted if they resist.
 Avoid beaches and unpopulated areas after dark.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
+Ensure that your personal belongings and passports and other travel documents are secure at all times.

 Spiked food and drinks